-All newborns born in a medical facility with birth weights less than 2500 grams, other than those excluded (see Section 1.J.).
+All infants born in a medical facility with birth weights less than 2500 grams and admitted to a level 2 or higher nursery within 24 hours of birth.
+Identification of newborns who may be eligible for inclusion in the denominator may be accomplished through the use of the following ICD-9 codes listed in Table 1 (see supporting documents).

-Identification of newborns who may be eligible to be included in the denominator may be accomplished through the use of the following ICD-9 codes listed in Table 1 (see Table 1 in the supporting documents).
-For codes 76400, 76410, 76420, 76490, and 76500, birth weights should be verified from the medical record prior to inclusion in the measure.
+For codes 76400, 76410, 76420, 76490, 76500, birth weights should be verified from the medical record prior to inclusion in measure.

-Denominator Elements
+Denominator Elements:

-Number of infants less than 2500 grams who are born at a hospital or birthing facility.
+Number of infants less than 2500 grams who are admitted to a Level 2 or higher nursery in the first 24 hours of life